awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 I:Treasure Island, Chapter IV, "The Sea Chest", by Stevenson.
 *:_S_R_L31
-S:The neighborhood, to our ears, seemed haunted by :approaching footsteps; and what between the dead :body of the captain on the parlor floor, and the thought :of that detestable blind beggar hovering near at hand, :and ready to return, there were moments when, as the :saying goes, I jumped in my skin for terror.
-Something :must speedily be resolved upon; and it occurred to us at :last to go forth together and seek help in the neighbor- :ing hamlet.
+S:The neighbourhood, to our ears, seemed haunted by :approaching footsteps; and what between the dead :body of the captain on the parlor floor, and the thought :of that detestable blind beggar hovering near at hand, :and ready to return, there were moments when, as the :saying goes, I jumped in my skin for terror.
+Something :must speedily be resolved upon; and it occurred to us at :last to go forth together and seek help in the neighbour- :ing hamlet.
 No sooner said than done.
 Bareheaded as we :were, we ran out at once in the gathering evening and :the frosty fog.